Read my DIY Travel Guide to these two beautiful provinces below! Thanks to BOP and DIY groups for inspiring me to try this adventure.

 Sans Rival Cakes and Pastries Shop is a must stop in Dumaguete.
 They are well-known for their sans rival and sylvanas.

-FOURTH DAY- Apo Island
+FOURTH DAY: Apo Island Tour

 Apo Island is one of the reasons why I wanted to go to Dumaguete.
 This is where you can find giant sea turtles and other marine life.
 Swimming with the turtles was exciting and amazing as some of them are my size.
 Apo Island is a protected marine sanctuary in the Philippines so big boats are not allowed in the area.
-I have to swim for about 20-30 minutes just to go there.
+I had to swim for about 20-30 minutes just to go there.
 It was very tiring but it was okay since I saw different types of marine life as well as corals while swimming.
 Once you’re in the zone, you can take selfies and videos with the turtles.
 You cannot touch them though and you have to be very cautious in maintaining order in the area.
 I didn’t swim back to the boat, I just let the tour guide pull my salbabida (floating equipment) to save my energy.
 There are two more islands to visit but since I was still tired from Canyoneering and swimming, I decided to stay on the boat, talked to other travelers, took some photos and videos, and just enjoyed the view.

-FIFTH DAY- Pasalubong Shopping and Last Day
+FIFTH DAY: Pasalubong Shopping and Last Day

 I actually planned to visit Siquijor since the island is near Dumaguete (1.5-hr fast craft trip).
-The problem is I can’t fully enjoy exploring Siquijor since I have to spend one whole day there for the tour.
+The problem was I can’t fully enjoy exploring Siquijor since I have to spend one whole day there for the tour.
 So I decided not to go to Siquijor.
 I’ll just visit it the next time I return to Dumaguete.
 Yes, I’ll be touring Dumaguete again soon to visit Manjuyod Sandbar and Tierra Alta Resort.